Quick-Start Infant Feeding Guide

 Take a deep breath and relax.
-We have new-parent experience you can count on for your own peace of mind…and the answers you need to give your baby the best nutrition, right from the start.
+We have new-parent experience you can count on for your own peace of mind … and the answers you need to give your baby the best nutrition, right from the start.

-While breastmilk is best, experts agree that commercially prepared, iron-fortified infant formula is the next best thing.
-We don’t recommend other milk beverages (like cow’s milk or homemade formulas) because they don’t have all the nutrients your baby needs to grow and develop.
+While breastmilk is best, experts agree that commercially prepared, infant formula is the next best thing.
+We don’t recommend other milk beverages (such as cow’s milk or homemade formulas) because they don’t have all the nutrients your baby needs to grow and develop.
 Plus, they have too much of some nutrients that your baby’s body isn’t ready to handle.
 Bottom line: Cow's milk and homemade formulas are not safe for your baby.